xiao2mo/web-frontend-practice-handbook/Modern-Web-Application-Architecture-And-Performance-Optimization/PWA/PWA Overview-en.md

 # Progressive Web Apps Overview

+Progressive Web Apps (PWA) are the latest trend in mobile application development using web technologies.
+At the time of writing (early 2018), they’re only applicable to Android devices.

 Accelerated Mobile Pages Project (AMP) spearheaded by Twitter and Google was launched in 2016 to solve those slow connection issues only.
 PWAs work flawlessly in all the possible scenarios.
 With a good connection, there is never a problem.
 The problem is when we have no connection and we are greeted with the error page.

 But this can become most annoying if we have a slow connection.
 The page seems to be loading and all we see is a blank screen.
 We just wait, wait and wait but the page never seems to load.
 This is where PWA comes to our rescue.
 The best part about PWAs — you get the best user experience possible in slow connectivity as well as no connectivity (yep , you read it right..).